emanlapaz/communihealthV2/README.md

 - First and Last Names<br>
 - Date of Birth in this format dd/yy/mmmm <br>
 - Eircode <br>
+- If Eircode not available, the user can user the current location and mark it as patient address
 - Services Required <br>

 The user can also upload an image that will be used as the patient's profile photo. <br>